 Benjamin Hale is associate professor in the Philosophy Department and the Environmental Studies Program.
-He is currently the Vice-President of the International Society for Environmental Ethics and co-editor of the journal Ethics, Policy & Environment.
-From 2006-2008 he was Director of the Philosophy Department's Center for Values and Social Policy.
-He continues active engagement with the Center, and is particularly instrumental in co-coordinating the annual Rocky Mountain Ethics Congress with Alastair Norcross.
-He is also a faculty affiliate of the Center for Science and Technology Policy Research, which is associated with CIRES, the Cooperative Institute for Research in Environmental Sciences.
-His primary area of research interest is environmental ethics, though he maintains active interest in a wide range of concerns in applied ethics, normative ethics, and even metaethics.
-Much of his recent work centers on ethical and environmental concerns presented by emerging technologies.
-He blogs on these topics, and more, at the Cruel Mistress blog.
+He is author of the book The Wild and the Wicked: On Nature and Human Nature (MIT Press: 2016), co-editor of the journal Ethics, Policy & Environment, and former officer (VP, 2013-16; President, 2016-2019) of the International Society for Environmental Ethics.
+From 2019-2020 he was the Interim Director of the Bruce D. Benson Center for the Study of Western Civilization and from 2006-2008 he was Director of the Philosophy Department's Center for Values and Social Policy.
+He continues active engagement with the Center for Values and Social Policy, and is particularly instrumental in co-coordinating the annual Rocky Mountain Ethics Congress with Alastair Norcross.
+His primary area of research interest is environmental and public health ethics, where he focuses mostly on big picture practical questions that overlap with public policy and economics, though he maintains active interest in a wide range of concerns in applied ethics, normative ethics, and even metaethics.
+Much of his substantive recent work centers on ethical and environmental concerns related to natural disasters, ecological intervention, and emerging technologies.

 Prospective graduate students with a sincere interest in environmental ethics should contact Professor Hale directly at firstname.lastname@example.org to discuss options.
-Where appropriate, they may consider applying to the Environmental Studies program and pursuing the Values and Theory Core.
+Where appropriate, they may consider applying to the Environmental Studies program and working with his lab group, the Committee on Environmental Thought (ComET).
 There are no restrictions on applying to both programs simultaneously.

 - “What is the Future of Conservation?” (with Daniel F. Doak, Victoria Bakker, and Bruce Evan Goldstein).
 Trends in Ecology and Evolution.
 Jan, 2014.